SteedStone/Stochastic-Processes-Project/main.typ

 The next step is computing in wich box is the point and increment the counter of the box.
 We will then compute the empirical PDF by dividing the number of points in each box ($N_(i,j,k)$) by the total number of points ($N_("total")$) iid :
 $ P_(i,j,k) = (N_(i,j,k)/N_("total")) $

+If we project the empirical PDF on the different plan we obtain the following result :

 #grid(
   columns: (1fr, 1fr, 1fr),